peter-wairimu/awwards_clone/README.md

 # Description

-Instagram clone is an app where a user can add images comment on othere peoples images and coments and live a like
+Awwards web app is a web app where a user can view projects posted by other users post a project and also rate a project and write a review

 # Instructions